schappim/mBot-Gitbook/section-4-chapter-20-the-loop.md

 In this chapter you will learn about:

 * How to use the forever loop
-* How to save a program on the disk
+* How to save a program on the disk and load it again, when needed

 ---